-- 3.24 Managers are asked to provide feedback regarding systems audits that have taken place by completing a questionnaire.
-At the conclusion of each audit a feedback questionnaire is sent to the Responsible Manager and an analysis of those returned along with anecdotal evidence during the year shows very high satisfaction with the audit product see Appendix 2. - 3.25 To further assist the Committee with their assurance of the overall delivery and that Worcestershire Internal Audit Shared Service conforms to the

-Public Sector Internal Audit Standards (as amended).
-All staff work to a given methodology and have access to the internal audit reference material and charter which are updated regularly to reflect the requirements of the standards and the changing environment that WIASS is auditing in.
+- 2.17 Managers are asked to provide feedback regarding systems audits that have taken place by completing a questionnaire.
+At the conclusion of each audit a feedback questionnaire is sent to the responsible manager and an analysis of those returned along with anecdotal evidence during the year shows a very high satisfaction with the audit product see Appendix 2. - 2.18 To further assist the Committee with their assurance of the overall delivery the Worcestershire Internal Audit Shared Service conforms to Public Sector Internal Audit Standards as amended.
+All staff work to a given methodology and have access to the internal audit reference material and Charter which are updated regularly to reflect the requirements of the standards and the changing environment that WIASS is auditing in.
 A copy of the Audit Charter is included at Appendix 4 for information.